-By Max Morris.
-Last Updated 21st June 2022.
+By Stephen Anderson.
+Last Updated 1st September 2023.
 In this guide, we will aim to answer the question, “what is RIDDOR?”.
-The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (2013) is a piece of legislation.
+The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) is a piece of legislation.
 It places a duty on employers, the self-employed and those in control of work premises to report certain injuries, illnesses and near-miss incidents.

 If you suffer an injury at work (whether it’s covered by RIDDOR or not), you could be compensated.
 However, this injury must have been caused by the negligence of your employer in order for you to be able to claim.